 We are living in the age of information.
 On average, a person will, outside of work, consume 100,500 words a day.
-Due to the high level of consumption, many people have low motivation to finish a long blog.
+Due to the high level of consumption, many people have low motivation to finish a long blog post on a website.
 A way to motivate readers and guide them through a blog is with the addition of graphic design elements.

 Why include graphics in your blog?

 The eye is naturally drawn to images.
 Kids choose books with pictures because it activates their imagination.
 Adults do not lose this attraction with maturity.
 Wharton School of Business studied two groups listening to the same content.
 One group listened to a verbal presentation while the other group was shown visuals along with the presentation.
 Within the first group, only about half of the people were persuaded by the speaker’s points, while 67% of the second group was persuaded.
 The researchers claim it is due to the presence of visuals.

 Not only do graphics draw attention, but they also make an impression.
 On average people remember something they see more than something that they hear or read.
 People remember 10% of what they hear, 20% of what they read, and 80% of what they see.
 When a blog’s message can be associated with visuals, the reader is far more likely to recall details in the writing.

 5 Types of Graphics